 Home / SWAT / Outreach / Students / Alumni / Student Leads / SWAT Awards

-as well as to spread the message of FIRST.
-We have been updating our school community on the progress of our team via our school emailing system.
-In addition we have been published in our school’s grade 7 and 8 newsletter and full school newsletter.
+As well as spreading the message of FIRST, we have been updating our school community on the progress of our team via our school emailing system.
+In addition, we have been published in our school’s grade 7 and 8 newsletter and full school newsletter.
 We frequently put our robot on display at our school’s open house as well as other major school events that are open to both the public and the school community.

 St. Mildred’s also has a Science, Technology, Engineering and Math Council (STEM).
 This council has been active in spreading the fun of Science and Math in the school.
 From holding a “Find-the-Mole” on Mole Day to handing out free pie on Pi day.

 To spread knowledge of FIRST in the primary grades our team has presented to the kindergartners.
-We have also started three Jr. FIRST Lego League teams for girls in grade 1 and 2.
-For the grade 4s, SWAT has helped organize a Construction Club for these girls to be able to build and learn about engineering.
-We currently have a FIRST based program accessible to every girl in our school ranging from Kindergarden to Grade 12.
+We have also started three Jr. FIRST Lego League teams for girls in grade 1 through 3.
+For the grade 4s, SWAT has helped organize a non-competitive FLL for these girls to be able to build and learn about engineering.
+Leading up to FRC, the sixth and seventh graders participate in FLL; and VEX robotics as part of science class in grade 7.
+Grades 8 and up are all welcome to join our FRC team, SWAT 771.
+We currently have a FIRST based program accessible to every girl in our school ranging from Kindergarden to grade 12.

-To spread knowledge of FIRST to the local community we have displayed the robot on various events including Special Olympics and the Canadian National Exhibition.
-In addition we have brought the robot to schools like E.C.
-Drury (school for the deaf) and we are currently working with the school to start the their first FLL team.
-We also host an annual CAGIS meeting for girls aspiring to seek professions in the sciences.
+To spread knowledge of FIRST to the local community we have displayed the robot on various events including Special Olympics, Midnight Madness and Robo-Expo .
+We also help start and run the CAGIS (Canadian Association for Girls in Science) for the second year, meeting with girls aspiring to seek professions in the sciences.

 Our team continues to sponsor a young girl in Kenya, Peres.
 Girls on the team takes turns in sponsoring and writing a letter to Peres.
 We have also run a Lego drive for Kenya.
 SWAT was able to collect Lego and send it to Kenya for the children there to learn and play with.